 "You look good in that lifejacket," his friend joked.
 "Take a photo for your next album cover."
 Ed released the song, A Film Called Blacks Can’t Swim, a few weeks later, a riff on the film White Men Can’t Jump.

 "I’d always made a joke of not being able to swim and hidden behind the stereotype, it was just easier," says Ed.
 "But the song kick-started a personal journey for me.
 I started asking questions.
 I realised there were untold stories."
-The song led to a film, A Film Called Blacks Can’t Swim: a fictional narrative written and directed by Ed himself, interwoven with interviews with friends and family about their fears of swimming.
+The song led to a film, A Film Called Blacks Can’t Swim: a fictional narrative written and produced by Ed himself (directed by Mysterex), interwoven with interviews with friends and family about their fears of swimming.
 "I realised everyone has a story when it comes to swimming," he says, "and I’m just trying to tell those stories."